 Even the most breathable of fabric will still develop condensation due to the differential between your body heat and the ambient temperature.
 This topic could be a whole article in itself, but the takeaway is that vents are your friend.

-The Cast-Lite sports two “pit-zips” with water-resistant zippers to give you ventilation.
+The Fly Weight sports two “pit-zips” with water-resistant zippers to give you ventilation.
 This is a common feature on many hiking and cycling jacket and those who use them love them.
 My previous jacket didn’t have any kind of ventilation so I’m eager to see how they work when I encounter the right conditions.

 There’s a convenient hang loop on the inside label.